tobu-wr/Iris/README.md

 # Iris

-Game Boy Advance emulator
+Iris is a GameBoy Advance emulator (and maybe DS in the future).

 ## Roadmap

-- Fix ORR and MOV instructions first
 - Implement all missing instructions
 - Simplify instruction decoding and refact their implementation along the way
 - Pass all ARMWrestler's tests